-5 Discussion
+5. Discussion

-We have in this paper studied two different spatial smoothing models for haplotype risk parameters, in an algorithm for genetic fine mapping using population based data.
+In this paper we have studied two different spatial smoothing models for haplotype risk parameters, in an algorithm for genetic fine mapping using population based data.
 The CAR model has been suggested for fine mapping in earlier articles.
 It has the advantage that it can be used with a wide range of similarity metrics, but lacks population genetic interpretation.
 We have derived an alternative model from a population genetic perspective, which results in a covariance matrix consisting of pairwise IBD probabilities.
 We have studied how IBD probabilities can be calculated for population based data with tightly linked markers.
-Under a star shaped topology we retrieve analytical formulas for $P(i \text{ and } j \text{ IBD at } \mathbf{x} | \mathbf{h}i, \mathbf{h}j)$, and $P(i \text{ and } j \text{ IBD at } \mathbf{x} | \mathbf{h}i, \mathbf{h}j)$, where the latter can be regarded as an approximation utilizing only the markers of the two respective haplotypes.
+Under a star shaped topology we retrieve analytical formulas for $P(i \text{ and } j \text{ IBD at } x | h_i)$, and $P(i \text{ and } j \text{ IBD at } x | h_i)$, where the latter can be regarded as an approximation utilizing only the markers of the two respective haplotypes.
 Whereas IBS similarity metrics can be calculated without much background knowledge, the suggested IBD probabilities require (and adapt to) estimates of marker allele frequencies, marker mutation frequencies, and the (possibly varying) recombination rate.
 When used for gene mapping (on simulated data), the more advanced similarity metrics based on IBD probabilities gave slightly higher quality.